 The financial function in the corporation.
 Techniques for evaluating current use of resources and proposed resource acquisitions or dispositions.
 Prerequisites: BSAD 060 with a minimum grade of C-, STAT 141 or STAT 143 or EC 170 with a minimum grade of C-, or PSYS 053 with a minimum grade of C- and PSYS 054 with a minimum grade of C-; Business Administration, Computer Science & Information Systems, Engineering Management majors; or Business Administration minor; minimum Sophomore standing.

-Prereqs enforced by the system: BSAD 060, STAT 141 or STAT 143 or EC 170 or PSYS 053 and PSYS 054; BSAD, CSIS, EMGT majors or BSAD minors only; Minimum Sophomore standing; Cannot earn credit for both CDAE 167 and BSAD 180; Open to Degree and CDE students Prereqs enforced by the system: BSAD 060, Required course specific fee of $25;
+Prereqs enforced by the system: BSAD 060, STAT 141 or STAT 143 or EC 170 or PSYS 053 & PSYS 054 with a minimum grade of C-; BSAD, CSIS, EMGT majors or BSAD minors only; Minimum Sophomore standing; Cannot earn credit for both CDAE 167 and BSAD 180; Open to Degree and CDE students.

 Note: These dates may not be accurate for select courses during the Summer Session.